Elvis Andrus Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in MLB.
+- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.

-- The Padres' 3.82 team ERA ranks fourth across all MLB pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.80).

-- Padres pitchers combine to surrender 173 home runs (1.1 per game), the third-fewest in baseball.
+- The Padres allow the third-fewest home runs in baseball (174 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.